-Who has never sought his keys?
-Who never forgot a pot on the stove after a phone call?
+Who has never looked for their keys?
+Who has never forgotten a pan on the fire after a phone call?

-Taken separately, these memory and attention deficits have innocuous consequences.
-But people with cognitive deficits such as people with traumatic brain injury (TBI), schizophrenics, people with intellectual disabilities, elderly people with Alzheimer's disease, etc. are confronted with them every single day.
-They know how many of these deficits can upset a life.
+Taken in isolation, these memory and attention deficits have harmless consequences.
+On the other hand, people suffering from cognitive deficits are confronted with it on a daily basis.
+People with traumatic brain injury (TBI), people with schizophrenia, people with intellectual disabilities, and people with Alzheimer's disease know how many such life-altering deficits can change.